faizak2521/Dogs-JavaScript-API/README.md

+Organized and refined with help from ChatGPT.

 # Dogs-JavaScript-API 🐶
 **Author:** Faiza Khan
 **Project:** Dogs-JavaScript-API
-Organized and refined with help from chatgpt.

 A simple web app that displays an infinite dog slideshow.
-HTML/CSS handle the slideshow layout/effects, and JavaScript fetches images from a public API.
+HTML/CSS handles the slideshow layout/effects, and JavaScript fetches images from a public API.

 ---